markjprice/cs10dotnet6/errata.md

 n!=n×(n−1)!, for n∈{1,2,3,…}
 ```
-So the implementation of the function in the book should be as shown in the following code:
+So the implementation of the functions in the book, both for defining the function
+and for testing it, would be better as shown in the following code:

 ```cs
 static int Factorial(int number)